davidtchiu/davidtchiu.github.io/teaching/cs161/lab3.stomach/index.md

 Recall that to write a new class, we need to specify three sections: (1) Fields, (2) Constructors, and (3) Methods.
 In the future, you'll be doing this on your own, but in this early lab, I'm going to tell you what you'll need in each section.

-- **Fields (Instance Variables):** Your stomach needs to have two fields:
+- **Instance Variables:** Your stomach needs to have two fields:

   - A whole number variable to hold the current amount of food sitting in the stomach. `ingested` would be a good name for this field.

   - A whole number variable to hold the total amount of food that has been digested. `digested` would be a good name for this field.

-- **Constructors:** Recall that it is the job of the constructor to set up initial values for the fields.
+- **Constructors:** Recall that it is the job of the constructor to set up initial values for the instance variables.
 Your class should have two constructors:

-  - A default constructor.
+  - A **default constructor**.
 The assumption here is that, when the stomach is created using this constructor, it is empty and has digested no food.
 In other words they should both be assigned to 0.

-  - A second constructor that lets users input a pre-existing whole-number amount of food that's already been ingested in the stomach.
+  - A **second constructor** that lets users input a pre-existing whole-number amount of food that's already been ingested in the stomach.
 (I know, gross.)

     ```java
     /**